-What to do in Holland, Michigan?
+What To Do in Holland, Michigan?

-Visit Tulip Time, of course!
+Visit the Tulip Time Festival, of course!

 Holland, Michigan, is a town for all seasons.
-Nestled on the shore of Lake Michigan (across the lake and a bit North from Chicago), Holland is a beautiful and very cultured town and worth a visit.
+Nestled on the shore of Lake Michigan (across the lake and a bit North of Chicago), Holland is a beautiful and very cultured town and worth a visit.

 In winter, the town is alive with theater events, fine dining, and exciting college sports.
 Holland is the home of the Fighting Dutchmen of HOPE COLLEGE, and there is always something happening on the campus located right within the downtown area.

-Spring is alive with Dutch Culture:
+Spring is Alive with Dutch Culture:

 Parades, Smiles, & Tulips

-If you want to get the very most of your visit to Holland, though, you simply MUST visit in the Spring during the World Famous Tulip Time Festival!
-Recognized as one of the top 20 events in the world by the International Festival and Events Association, Tulip Time has over 5 million tulips on display each year during the first full week of May.
+If you want to get the very most of your visit to Holland, though, you MUST visit in the spring during the World Famous Tulip Time Festival!
+Recognized as one of the top 20 events in the world by the International Festival and Events Association, the Tulip Festival in Holland Michigan has over 5 million tulips on display each year during the first full week of May.

-If you ain't Dutch, You Ain’t Much!
+If You Ain’t Dutch, You Ain’t Much!

-First thing to do in Holland, Michigan during Tulip Time
+First Thing To Do in Holland, Michigan During Tulip Time

-We Have the best parades
+We Have the Best Parades

 The Parade Lineup – or A Lineup of Parades

 The next parade is known as the “Kinderparade” and happens on Thursday.
-This parade is filled with local school children from many of the surrounding districts that all dress in costume and represent the Provinces of the Netherlands.
+Local school children from many surrounding districts fill this parade.
+The kids dress in costume and represent the various Provinces of the Netherlands.
 The students also carry themed handmade props that show the cultural contributions the Dutch have made to America, including famous artists, foods, the windmill, etc.

 Check out the Wooden Shoes!

-One of the coolest aspects of Dutch culture simply has to be the wooden shoes.
+One of the most remarkable aspects of the Dutch culture has to be the wooden shoes.
 No, we don’t wear them around town on an average day, but at Tulip Time, you will undoubtedly see loads of people klomping around in their wooden shoes.

 Leave Your Wooden Shoes at the Door

-One place you won’t see them is in many of the shops in downtown.
+One place you won’t see them is in many of the shops downtown.
 Because of the age of some of the buildings, the floors are original hardwood or tile, and wooden shoes can cause damage.
 So it’s the one time of year where you won’t hear “No shoes, No Service!”
 You may also see a pile of shoes under a sign just outside the door of one of those shops!

 When the first days of May begin, the locals’ social media accounts start proclaiming sightings of food trucks!
 When you live around here, the sight of the food trucks popping up on corners is undoubtedly one of the first real signs of spring.
-My family has a long-standing tradition of two meals of junk food from a truck during the week of Tulip Time.
+My family has a long-standing tradition of two junk food meals from a truck during the week of Tulip Time.

-Not into junk food?
+Not into Junk Food?
 No worries!

-If you’re not into junk food, then you will certainly not go hungry with the number of destination restaurants and breweries we have in our town.
-In 2019, we added a HOPCAT, but a personal favorite of mine is the NEW HOLLAND BREWERY right on 8th Street (main street).
-The food is delicious, the beer and ciders are even better, and you’ll always receive service with a smile.
+If you’re not into junk food, you will certainly not go hungry with the number of destination restaurants and breweries we have in our town.
+We have recently added several new downtown eating options, but my personal favorite is the NEW HOLLAND BREWERY right on 8th street (main street).

 Veldheer Tulip Farms

-I couldn’t pick just one of these popular local areas that complete the cultural experience.
-They all have really cool features that are simply not to be missed.
+I couldn’t pick just one of these popular local areas that complete the cultural experience of our Michigan Tulip Festival.
+They all have cool features that you will not want to miss!
 VELDHEER TULIP FARMS is about a 5-10 minute drive from the downtown activity, but definitely worth the trek off the beaten path.
 Here you will see rows and rows of tulips displaying just how many hundreds of varieties there are.

 Windmill Island Gardens

 Finally, I can’t forget about WINDMILL ISLAND GARDENS.
 The closest of the three attractions to the downtown area, the walk there alone is worth it.
 Windmill Island is the home of the original working Dutch windmill named “De Zwaan” (the Swan).
 She was brought over from the Netherlands in 1964 and still works today.

-Watch Dutch Dancers
+Watch Authentic Dutch Dancers

-There is no written pattern for the costumes – one must simply work with one of the seamstresses referred from the committee to have the costume made to the correct specifications.
+There is no written pattern for the costumes – one must work with one of the seamstresses referred from the committee to have the costume made to the correct specifications.
 Then before the festival begins, dancers attend an inspection to assure that their costume is up to standard and ready for the tourists!
-It’s a fun, community building part of being a Dutch Dancer.
+It’s a fun, community-building part of being a Dutch Dancer.

-Notice all the happy people!
+Notice all the Happy People!

-As a lover of all things Tulip Time, I like to partake in all of the excitement of the week.
+As a lover of all things Tulip Time, I like to partake in the excitement of the week.
 I get into town as often as possible and stay for as long as possible.
-The parades are my jam.
-Counting all the states I see on the license plates and eating junk food from the food trucks makes me happy.
+The parades make me so happy.
+I also love counting all the states I see on the license plates and eating junk food from the food trucks.
 I even did my time as a Dutch Dancer and happily lined up along the streets several times each week to perform.

 Friends make it even better!

-I am even so happy about Tulip Time that for the last 3 years, I have been tickled to welcome 3 great friends from far away to come into Holland at Tulip Time and be tourists with me in my own town.
-We stay in a local hotel, eat at all the great restaurants, photograph all the beautiful tulips, and basically have a great time being girls out on the town for a few days.
+I am even so happy about Tulip Time that I have been tickled to welcome 3 great friends from far away to come into Holland at Tulip Time and be tourists with me in my town for the last three years.
+We stay in a local hotel, eat at all the great restaurants, photograph all the beautiful tulips, and have a great time being girls out on the town for a few days.

 My husband, as mentioned, is a Hibernator and prefers to stay as close to home as possible during Tulip Time.
 He hides inside the house, avoids the traffic and the noise, and smiles politely when I be-bop out of the house to go to the next fun event.
 He is pleased that my friends come to occupy my time during the most wonderful week of the year.
 It allows him to, well, hibernate.
 He is not the only hibernator in town.
 The good news for our tourists is that you rarely see the hibernators.

 Enjoy Tulips, Tulips, and MORE Tulips!!!

-What you really don’t want to miss is a trolley ride through town and around the community where over 200,000 tulips line over six miles of streets with historic homes.
+What you don’t want to miss is a trolley ride through the city and around the community, where over 200,000 tulips line over six miles of streets with historic homes.
 We affectionately call these streets Tulip Lanes, and there are maps at the many information centers in town that will direct you to the route if you’d like to walk, bike, or slowly drive to get photos.

 Now that you’ve learned the seven reasons you MUST visit Holland during Tulip Time, mark your calendar and start planning your visit for next year.
-Remember that Tulip Time takes place in the first full week of May, from Saturday to Saturday.
+Remember that Tulip Time Holland Michigan takes place in the first full week of May, from Saturday to Saturday.
 See you there!

 I would love to know how I can improve this blog for my readers.
-Please take a moment to fill out THIS ANONYMOUS SURVEY.
-Thank you for your help!
+Would you be willing to fill out THIS ANONYMOUS SURVEY?
+I sure do appreciate your help!